 - Air actuators

-An electric actuator converts electricity into kinetic energy in either a single, linear, or rotary motion.
+An electric actuator converts electricity into kinetic energy in either a linear (along a straight line), or rotary (in a circle) motion.

 The motor of an electric actuator can operate at any voltage, however, the most common voltages used are: